Maks9731/copydotfilesscript/readme.md

    - `copydotfiles`: To backup and manage your dotfiles.
    - `revertcopydotfiles`: To revert changes, restoring original files.

-<<<<<<< HEAD
-## How to Use

-### Preparations

-1. **Backup**: Ensure you have a backup of your current dotfiles.
-This script will modify files and you should be able to restore them if needed.
-2. **Install Git and GNU Stow**: Make sure both Git and GNU Stow are installed on your system.

-### Running the Script

-1. **Start the Script**: Run the script and follow the prompts.
-It will first ask for the source directory of your dotfiles.
-The default is `/Users/berserk`, but you should replace this with the path to your actual dotfiles directory.
-2. **Backup Confirmation**: Confirm that you have backed up your dotfiles.
-This is crucial to prevent accidental loss of data.
-3. **Specify Size Limit**: You can specify the maximum size (in GB) for the files/directories to be copied.
-The default is 9GB.
-4. **Action Choice**: Choose the action to perform:
-   - `copydotfiles`: To backup, copy, and manage your dotfiles.
-   - `revertcopydotfiles`: To revert any changes made by the script, restoring original files and removing symlinks.

-### Post-Operation

-- **Check Output**: The script provides detailed output about the operations performed, including any files copied, renamed, or skipped.
-- **Verify Symlinks**: If you ran the `copydotfiles` action, check that the symbolic links are correctly pointing to the new `dotfiles` directory.
-- **Git and Stow**: The script initializes a git repository and attempts to use GNU Stow for symlink management.
-Verify that these operations completed successfully.

-## Troubleshooting
+## Post-Operation

-- If the script encounters permissions issues, you might need to run it with sudo privileges.
-- Check the script's output for any error messages or skipped files due to size constraints.
-- If reverting changes, confirm that `.bak` files are correctly restored and symlinks are removed.
+- Verify that dotfiles are copied, and symlinks are correctly created.
+- Ensure the Git repository is initialized in the `dotfiles` directory, and changes are tracked.
+- In case of errors, the script outputs detailed messages for troubleshooting.

 ## Knows issues:
 If you have a file with the same name in the source directory and the destination directory, the script will not create a symlink for that file.
 Usually this is not an issue unless you have a programm like atuin which creates a new file with the same name as the original file while the script is running.
 That way the script can't create a symlink for the new file because there is already a file with the same name in the source directory.

 You can fix this by disabling programms like atuin which are running in the background and constantly creating new files with the same name as the original files temporarily while the script is running.

-## Post-Operation
-- Verify that dotfiles are copied, and symlinks are correctly created.
-- Ensure the Git repository is initialized in the `dotfiles` directory, and changes are tracked.
-- In case of errors, the script outputs detailed messages for troubleshooting.

 ## Conclusion
 This concise script streamlines the dotfiles management process, enhancing the backup, restoration, and version control of your Unix-based system's configuration files.